+- Every student has the right to learn free of harassment or interference. - Every Teacher has the right to teach free of harassment or interference.
 Discipline is necessary to ensure the safety and welfare of all our students, teachers and staff and to provide a conducive learning environment.

-This Student Discipline Policy sets the framework through which St Mark's Coptic Orthodox College manages student discipline.
+This Student Discipline Policy as set out in the St Mark's Coptic Orthodox Behavioural Management flowchart for both its Junior and Senior Schools, sets the framework through which St Mark's Coptic Orthodox College manages student discipline.